AdaCore/training_material/courses/ada_essentials/020_declarations/04-object_declarations.rst

 Elaboration
 -------------

-* The act of creating/initializing and object is :dfn:`elaboration`
+* The act of creating/initializing an object is :dfn:`elaboration`

 * Compiler will